Review of Library Materials and Resources Policy

 PURPOSE:

-This policy sets forth the procedure for OPL cardholders to voice their concerns regarding OPL materials, programs, exhibits, or displays, both in person and on the library’s website, (hereafter referred to as “library materials and/or resources”) that they may find objectionable or inappropriate.
-Public libraries offer differing views on topics, therefore a diversity of values and viewpoints are included in OPL’s materials and/or resources.
+This policy sets forth the procedure for OPL cardholders to express their concerns regarding OPL materials, programs, exhibits, or displays, both in person and on the library’s website (hereafter referred to as “library materials and/or resources”), that they may find objectionable.
+Since public libraries offer differing viewpoints on topics, a diversity of values and viewpoints are included in OPL’s materials and/or resources.

 POLICY: